 Moreton Corbet Castle

-Near the village of Moreton Corbet, Shropshire, England, there are some ruins which make up what is left of Moreton Corbet Castle.
+Near the village of Moreton Corbet, Shropshire, England, there are some ruins which make up what is left of the haunted Moreton Corbet Castle.
 Actually the ruins are from two different periods in the history of England.
-One was a stronghold from the medieval times and the other was a manor from ...
+One was a stronghold from the medieval times and the other was a ...

 Haunted Places in EnglandRam Inn